MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 **Bots\DialogBot.cs**

-The `OnMessageActivityAsync` handler uses the `RunAsync` method to start or continue the dialog.
-In `OnTurnAsync`, we use the bot's state management objects to persist any state changes to storage.
+The `OnMessageActivityAsync` handler uses the `RunAsync` method to start or continue the dialog. `OnTurnAsync` uses the bot's state management objects to persist any state changes to storage.
 The `ActivityHandler.OnTurnAsync` method calls the various activity handler methods, such as `OnMessageActivityAsync`.
-In this way, we are saving state after the message handler completes but before the turn itself completes.
+In this way, the state is saved after the message handler completes but before the turn itself completes.

 [!code-csharp[overrides](~/../botbuilder-samples/samples/csharp_dotnetcore/05.multi-turn-prompt/Bots/DialogBot.cs?range=33-48&highlight=5-7)]